jasmeenfarh/node-gyp/README.md

 ### Configuring Python Dependency

-`node-gyp` requires that you have installed a compatible version of Python, one of: v3.7, v3.8, v3.9, or v3.10.
-If you have multiple Python versions installed, you can identify which Python version `node-gyp` should use in one of the following ways:
+`node-gyp` requires that you have installed a [supported version of Python](https://devguide.python.org/versions/).
+If you have multiple versions of Python installed, you can identify which version `node-gyp` should use in one of the following ways:

 1. by setting the `--python` command-line option, e.g.: